filecoin-project/filecoin-docs/content/en/smart-contracts/developing-contracts/client-contract-tutorial/index.md

 Parameters such as the `collateral` and `price-per-epoch` are set to `0`.
 On mainnet, these would be determined by storage providers, but since this is on the Calibration testnet, the storage providers should pick up the jobs even with these parameters set to `0`.

-If you have a verified deal with data cap, be sure to set the "verified-deal" parameter to "true".
+If you have a verified deal with data cap, be sure to set the `verified-deal` parameter to `true`.

 ### Storage provider picks up the job